wp-plugins/custom-team-manager/readme.txt

 * Easy to customize (if needed).
 * Automatic members page creation.

+== How To Use ==
+1. Install / Activate the plugin
+2. Add Team Members from `Management Team` menu on Dashboard
+3. See Team Members page.

+   THAT'S ALL !
+ENJOY !

 == Installation ==
 1. Search `custom team manager` from Plugins->Add New page or download from here.